avengers-p7/Avengers_P7_Documents/Application_CI/Design/Feature document of BuildPiper.md

 In conclusion, BuildPiper stands out as a robust end-to-end Kubernetes and Microservices Application Delivery Platform, designed to streamline the development and deployment processes for developer and engineering teams.
 With a comprehensive feature set, BuildPiper offers a one-stop solution for onboarding and managing Kubernetes and Microservices applications securely.

-The documentation provides a clear overview of BuildPiper's capabilities, guiding users through its features, principles, and the management of CI/CD pipelines.
-The inclusion of visuals and code snippets further aids in understanding and implementing the platform.

 With a user-friendly interface and support for multiple language CI, BuildPiper facilitates a smooth and customizable CI/CD pipeline setup.
 The inclusion of automated CI checks, real-time details through an interactive UI, and GitOps-based workflow orchestration further strengthen its position as a developer-centric CI orchestration tool.

 ***